Plumbing problems - just like plumbers - come in all shapes and sizes!

 Slow draining or blocked drains and plugholes

-As with blocked loos, when it comes to healthy drainage for your kitchen sink, bathroom shower and other plugholes, prevention is definitely the best cure.
+As with blocked loos, when it comes to healthy drainage for your kitchen sink, bathroom shower and other plugholes, prevention is the best medicine.
 Avoid the hassle of clogged, blocked, or slow-draining plugholes by being mindful of what you put down them.

 In particular, avoid pouring cooking fats, oils and other food grease down your kitchen sink if possible.
-Although runny while hot, they cool quickly and can congeal in your drains, causing a blockage.
+Although runny while hot, they cool quickly, turning solid and congealing somewhere in your drains, causing a blockage.

 Or go one better by fitting strainers to your sink and shower plugholes.
 They’ll help catch a lot of the soap, hair, food debris and other gunk that would otherwise accumulate in your drains and cause blockages.